-The Department of Primary Industries and Regional Development has the largest collection of fish ages in Australia after fisheries scientists recently recorded the 350,000th entry (November 2018).
-The database held at the Western Australian Fisheries and Marine Research Laboratories dates back to 1990 (and earlier for some species) with species ranging from small estuarine to large marine fish.
+The Department of Primary Industries and Regional Development (DPIRD) has the largest collection of fish ages in Australia.
+Our fisheries scientists have processed and aged 381,000 fish (December 2022), ranging from small estuarine to large marine species.
+This information is held in a database at the Western Australian Fisheries and Marine Research Laboratories, which dates back to 1990 (and even earlier for some species!).

 The database includes the State’s oldest recorded fish, an 84-year old female Bight redfish caught off Albany in 2013 (Figure 1) as well as Australia’s oldest pink snapper, a 41-year old male caught off Bunbury in 2007.

 Researchers determine the age of bony fish by studying their otoliths, or ear bones.
 Fish use otoliths for balance and to hear underwater.as a fish grows, tiny white and clear bands of calcified material are laid down in the otolith, similar to growth rings in a tree.

 The otoliths (Figure 2) are removed from fish frames (Figure 3) – skeletons of filleted fish with head and guts intact) and embedded in resin before a very thin section through the core of the otolith is cut.
 The section (Figure 4) is placed on a microscope slide and growth bands are counted under a microscope to determine the age of the fish (a process called reading).

 Figure 2.
 (Left) Two whole otoliths and (Right) The otoliths are extracted from the brain case of bony fish.

 Otoliths of some species can also be read whole under a dissecting microscope using reflected light, when they are immersed in glycerol, which provides greater clarity for reading of the rings.